zenalapp/teach-yourself-r/README.md

-# teach-yourself-r
+# Teach yourself R

-Resources and suggestions for how to teach yourself R &amp; datasets and questions to get you started
+Please see [our wiki](https://github.com/zmml/teach-yourself-r/wiki) for more details.